USRSE/usrse.github.io/_events/2022/2022-05-dei-diverse-turner.md

 ---
-title: EDI in the R Community
+title: Equity, Diversity, and Inclusion in the R Community
 subtitle: DiveRSE Speaker Series
 expires: 2022-05-05
 event_date: "May 4, 2022"